 - spices optional.
-You can use cinnamon, cloves, allspice, whatever you want
+You can use 1 tsp cinnamon, cloves, allspice, etc.

-- liqueur optional.
-Add some Frangelico, Amaretto, Grand Marnier, Brandy, or whatever you like.
-Max 2 tbsp
+- liqueur or spirits optional.
+Add up to 2 tbsp of Frangelico, Amaretto, Grand Marnier, Brandy, Whiskey, etc.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.